|Elliott Sound Products||Project 218|

 Figure 3 - Two-Opamp Gyrator Based Bandpass Tuned Circuit With Explanations

 The above drawing was included to show the significance of each component.
 The interactions are complex, and a detailed explanation is not included here.
 Many of the parameters are very sensitive to component variations.
 Even using 1% tolerance resistors, you will see variations of gain and Q in a real circuit.
 A simulator has ideal parts, and real-world tolerance will change the parameters.
-While it's certainly possible to use trimpots (or parts selection) to get accuracy better than 0.1%, it's not necessary to go to such extremes.
+While it's certainly possible to use trimpots (or parts selection) to get accuracy better than 0.1%, it's usually not necessary to go to such extremes.

 Figure 4 - Optimised 1kHz Bandpass Filter